katiestar99/ansible/docs/docsite/rst/reference_appendices/test_strategies.rst

     - Deploy to production, with the same integrated tests.

 Something like an integration test battery should be written by your QA team if you are a production webservice.
-This would include things like Selenium tests or automated API tests and would usually not be something embedded into your Ansible playbooks.
+This would include things like Selenium tests or automated API tests and would usually not be something embedded into your Assible playbooks.

 However, it does make sense to include some basic health checks into your playbooks, and in some cases it may be possible to run a subset of the QA battery against remote nodes.
 This is what the next section covers.